arglurgl/gr-APRS-python3/README.md

+# This is my personal attempt at an update to a more recent software stack.
+The original readme follows.
 # gr-APRS - A GNU Radio Block for Receiving APRS
 GNU Radio Hierarchial Block(s) to Test and Receive APRS Packet (with examples).
 Tested on GNU Radio v3.7.10 / Linux Ubuntu.